Ripe wheat field symbolizes insetting through regenerative agriculture to reduce CO₂ emissions and promote sustainable supply chains.

 Improved relationships with the upstream and downstream supply chain

-Audited data in accordance with the GHGP LSRG and SBTi FLAG
+Verified data according to GHGP LSRG and SBTi FLAG

 For dairies: